 - introduction

-- electric charge, potential, field and current
+- electric charge, potential, field, current, flux

+- Gaussian law in electrics

 - electric dipole

 - resistance, conductance, Ohm's law

 - resistivity, conductivity

 - Kirchhoff's circuit laws

 - dielectric materials, permittivity

-- capacitor, capacitance

 - alternating current

 - skin effect, dispersion

 alternating current

 In general, when current or voltage do not change their values with the time, they are called as stationary fields - e.g. I, $\varphi$ .
 In the case of the current it is called as direct current (DC).